Rare blizzard conditions batter California mountains with heavy snow and powerful winds, making travel dangerous

 Visibility has already plummeted to near-zero in some areas, meaning it’s impossible to see farther than a few feet, or at all.

-The brunt of the storm will not be felt in the area’s biggest cities but is making travel treacherous on major routes.
-A stretch of Interstate 80 was shut down at the Nevada state line Friday as California Highway Patrol reported spin outs and low visibility.
+A stretch of Interstate 80 was shut down at the Nevada state line Friday as California Highway Patrol reported spin-outs and low visibility.

+According to an update from California Highway Patrol Truckee, I-80 remains closed Saturday between the Nevada state line and Colfax, California.

+“Last night, we had a mass amount of vehicles stuck over Donner Summit and it took several hours for emergency personnel and tow trucks to reach motorists,” the update said.
+“At one point, emergency personnel and tow trucks had a difficult time getting to motorists due to blizzard conditions.”

 Amtrak canceled the Friday departure of its California Zephyr service from Chicago to San Francisco, since it passes through Truckee, California, in the high country, which is under a blizzard warning until Sunday morning.

-Power outages are growing, with more than 14,000 reported in California, according to the tracking website PowerOutage.us.
+Power outages are growing, with more than 39,000 homes and businesses without power in California Saturday morning, according to the tracking website PowerOutage.us.
 The number is expected to jump sharply as winds strengthen.
-Wind alerts are posted across nine western states, covering nearly 20 million people.
+Some 16,000 customers are without power in Idaho and about 15,000 in Nevada, according to the site.
+Another 12 Wind alerts are posted across nine western states, covering nearly 20 million people.

-The most extreme conditions are unfolding at the highest elevations, where snowfall rates could top 3 to 5 inches an hour through Saturday, threatening road closures and increasing the risk of avalanches.

 The National Weather Service in Reno said in addition to huge snow totals in the mountains, significant snow could fall at lower elevations, “even as much as 6-14 inches in the Reno-Carson-Minden corridor,” the office said in its forecast discussion.